personlovely/personlovely/README.md

  ( ˙꒳​˙ )

-I think I'll take a break from PT for a while!
+I think I'll take a break from pt for a while!